-We search for integrated genomic blueprints that enable us to predict how cancer will evolve and respond to treatment.
+My research focuses on system biology approaches to search for integrated genomic blueprints that enable us to understand and predict how cancer will evolve and respond to treatment.

-After a Masters Degree in Theoretical Physics from the University of Turin, Prof Buffa completed her PhD in Physics and Mathematical Modelling at the Institute of Cancer Research within the University of London.
-She then undertook a postdoctoral research fellowship in Mathematical Modelling and Biostatistics at the Gray Cancer Institute, London before joining the Molecular Oncology Laboratories at the Weatherall institute of Molecular Medicine, University of Oxford, first as a postdoctoral research fellow in Bioinformatics/Biostatistics then as a Group Leader.
+After a Masters Degree in Theoretical Physics from the University of Turin, Francesca completed her PhD in Physics and Mathematical Modelling at the Institute of Cancer Research within the University of London.
+She then undertook a postdoctoral research fellowship in Mathematical Modelling and Biostatistics at the Gray Cancer Institute, London, before joining the Molecular Oncology Laboratories at the Weatherall Institute of Molecular Medicine, University of Oxford, first as a postdoctoral research fellow in Bioinformatics / Biostatistics then as a Group Leader.
+She is the recipient of a Cancer Research UK programme and a European Research Council consolidator award.